 Additional courses to satisfy General Education Graduation Requirements: These courses are not program requirements; however, have to be completed in order to be eligible to graduate from the college.
 Students may choose a satisfier course from the College Catalog and take the course during a semester of their preference.
 Suggested semesters to take the courses are listed below.

-Writing Competency (Suggested: 3rd semester) (C3) (Suggested: 3rd semester) (C4)Computer Literacy Competency (C5)Human Experience Competency (Suggested: 5th semester) (Suggested: 5th semester) (C6)Social Systems Competency
+(C3) Writing Competency (Suggested: 3 rd semester) (C4) Computer Literacy Competency (Suggested: 3 rd semester) (C5) Human Experience Competency (Suggested: 5 th semester) (C6) Social Systems Competency (Suggested: 5 th semester)